shotgunsoftware/tk-core/docs/platform.rst

     launch_command = "%s %s" % (launch_info.path, launch_info.args)
     subprocess.Popen([launch_command], env=launch_info.environment)

-Additionally, more robust launch applications can utilize Software entries in Shotgun to determine information about DCCs that are available to launch.
+More robust launch applications can utilize :ref:`Configuration Using the Software Entity in Shotgun` to determine information about DCCs that are available to launch.

 Engine Implementation